drewcook/nestjs-graphql-template/README.md

 $ pnpm format
 ```

-THen you can open up the GraphQL Playground and play with the `Account` types:
+Then you can open up the GraphQL Playground and play with the `Account` types:

 ```graphql
 mutation CreateNewAccount {